r2gudapa/darkhalosims/README.md

 The halo location and automatic snapshot processing features work well.

-For support, email Rishita at rishitagudapati [at.] gmail.com
+For support, email Rishita @ rishitagudapati [at.] gmail.com